 When I was in my 30’s, I was ready to have a baby.
 (My doctor had been hounding me to start trying for years, but the timing just wasn’t right).
 Again, I didn’t really understand the time urgency or the trials ahead for me.
 I was put on Metformin and found out a month later I was pregnant.
 I always assumed it was ALL the Metformin that helped the process, but looking back now I realize that it was my diet and lifestyle at the time that really played a part.
 My husband and I were following a high protein diet program and were working out 4 times a week.
-I was in good condition, but I still didn`t realize what the answer was to controlling my PCOS.
-I just wanted to look good, but was missing the feel good factor.
-So of course, like all yo-yo diets, I gained the weight back and began to feel worse and worse, as my weight went up and my food intake became more processed focused.
+I was in good condition, but I still didn`t realize what the answer was to control my PCOS.
+I just wanted to look good but was missing the feel-good factor.
+So of course, like all yo-yo diets, I gained the weight back and began to feel worse and worse, as my weight went up and my food intake became more processed-focused.

 I started putting the pieces together; the food I was eating was making me sick.
 The light bulb went on!
 I knew there was a better way to take control of my PCOS and then I found Amy and PCOS Diva.
-I joined the 2014 January Jumpstart, as the program deeply spoke to the desire in me to have peace and health in my body, mind and soul.
-The support and information has changed my life.
-The foods I eat now are whole and healthy and I actually crave vegis and do not have sugar cravings anymore.
+I joined the 2014 January Jumpstart, as the program deeply spoke to the desire in me to have peace and health in my body, mind, and soul.
+The support and information have changed my life.
+The foods I eat now are whole and healthy and I actually crave veggies and do not have sugar cravings anymore.
 I have regular periods and no more heavy painful cycles.
-My blood sugars test at normal for the first time in my life and no more migraines!
+My blood sugar tests at normal for the first time in my life and no more migraines!
 I also came to believe that we were meant to be a family of three and to embrace what I had and not dwell on what I didn’t.
 My mind became clear enough to appreciate and just live in the moment with my husband and son.

 I have been a Diva for a year now and I feel healthy and alive.
-I actually WANT to go outside and run around with my 11 year old and my relationship took a huge shift.
+I actually WANT to go outside and run around with my 11-year-old and my relationship took a huge shift.
 I finally believed in myself and can say for the first time in my life, I feel love and compassion for myself, which allowed me to believe that my husband loved me no matter what.
-This was a big one for me, because I realized that I had been living my life with the belief that I didn’t deserve to be loved; not by others or by myself.
+This was a big one for me because I realized that I had been living my life with the belief that I didn’t deserve to be loved; not by others or by myself.
 I feel strong and capable of my life and know that I have control over the whole big picture of PCOS now.
 I am no longer on any prescribed drugs and although my plan was to just feel healthy, I also dropped about 60lbs, (I didn’t obsess about the scale, so I am not sure of exact numbers).
 I do know for sure that I feel like a new person, and I am happy on the inside now rather than just faking it.

-I am forever grateful to Amy for all her support, information and inspiration, and I hope I can be an inspiration to other PCOS woman who feel hopeless.
+I am forever grateful to Amy for all her support, information, and inspiration, and I hope I can be an inspiration to other PCOS women who feel hopeless.
 It is just within your reach, you just have to be brave enough to move forward and take the first step.
 I now see PCOS as a gift.
-It has given me the opportunity to learn how to take care of myself; body, mind and soul and I am so much better for it.
+It has given me the opportunity to learn how to take care of myself; body, mind, and soul and I am so much better for it.
 Thank You again to Amy and all the Amazing Divas who continue to inspire me to stay strong and DIVA ON!!!